Eburonia/i-remember/README.md

 ## Known Bugs
 - The W3C Markup Validator generates an error when aria-labels are added to divisions functioning like editable fields (see Editor page).
 For that reason, no aria-labels have been added to divisions that function as editable fields.
 - See JSHint JavaScript Analysis Tool section for some not relevant errors in the JavaScript code.
-- Not a real bug, but it is still possible to cheat using the practice page.
-When pressing the answer button on the practice page for small devices  (width < 900 px) you know the answer, and then you can fill it in the answer textbox on the desktop version page (width > 900 px) and getting a correct score for it.
+- Not a real bug, but it is still possible to cheat using the 'Practice' page.
+When pressing the answer button on the practice page for small devices (width < 900 px) you know the answer, and then you can fill it in the 'Answer textbox' on the desktop version page (width > 900 px) and getting a 'Correct' score for it.
-- The website does not 100% recognize whether the content of a .txt file is related to a flashcard set or not.
+- The website does not 100% recognize whether the content of a .txt deck file is related to a flashcard set or not.
 Although code has been added trying to check as much as possible, making it almost impossible to select a .txt file which does not contain a deck file.
 - Not sure whether the website functions on an Apple computer, it has not been tested.